buanet/ioBroker.docker/README.md

   * added new ENVs for "iobroker setup custom"
   * enhancements in startupscript logging
 * v4.1.2beta (2020-02-02)
-  * added feature userscripts on startup
+  * added feature for running userdefined scripts on startup
   * small fix for permissions issues on some systems
 * v4.1.1beta (2020-01-17)
   * updated openzwave to version 1.6.1007